Andrew-S-Rosen/cbe504/main.typ

 and, therefore, by setting $r_ce("B") approx 0$ we have
 $ conc("B") = k_1/k_2 conc("A"). $
 This is exactly the same expression as #ref(<eq:b_before_pssh>), justifying our use of the PSSH in this scenario.
-Also note that #conc("B") is not a constant, and --- while certainly small --- it changes linearly with #conc("A").
+Also note that #conc("B") is not a constant, and---while certainly small---it changes linearly with #conc("A").

 If we take the time derivatives of each expression, we can observe some other interesting behavior: